 IPM: Impact per minute which is the frequency of the hammer action.
 A lot of major brands don’t even bother to include it in their specs, so you don’t have to worry too much about this feature.

 Anvil is the place where you attach your socket.
 Different impact wrenches have different anvil size.
-You can determine what size of socket you can hook with your wrench by looking at the anvil size.
+You can determine what size of the socket you can hook with your wrench by looking at the anvil size.

 – Inline and pistol grip tools have the smallest anvil size which is ¼”